 Seeing the broadcast as a 9-year-old, I was conflicted on how to identify the hero.
 Surely, I admired the grit displayed by Moss.
 But even as a child I had greater awe for the woman who passed Moss just yards from the finish line for the win: Kathleen McCartney.
 Despite the heroics, Moss’ pace that day was inconsistent with her fitness, training, nutrition and course conditions.
 For nearly 2 decades as a coach I’ve asked myself, “Is my coaching developing a Julie Moss or a Kathleen McCartney?”
 The goal has always been the latter.

 Before the reader pulls a hamstring in rebuttal, let me clarify two points.
 First, mental toughness is an important component of an endurance athlete’s success, it’s just not foundational.
-Second, it’s important to distinguish and define (at least for the purposes of this article) mental toughness as the ability to push through physical challenges previously unencountered, from mental fitness as exercise capacity regulated by the central governor process.
+Second, it’s important to distinguish and define (at least for the purposes of this article) mental toughness as the ability to push through physical challenges previously unencountered, from mental fitness as exercise capacity limited and regulated by the brain.
 Mental toughness is required when faced with a challenge beyond an individual’s physical capacity.
 Mental fitness is foundational and is elevated with physical fitness through training.

 When distinguished from mental fitness, here’s the problem with mental toughness: If you’ve trained properly, you don’t need it.
 If you need it, you’ve not trained properly.
 Too many athletes rely on mental toughness as a replacement for physical fitness, while the best athletes do all they can to avoid the need to call on mental toughness.
 To a professional endurance athlete, mental toughness is like fire insurance.
 By all means have it, but pray you take precautions so you never need it.